mpotter/slate/source/index.html.md

   Here's something the QA Tester should consider.
 </pre>

-- Prereqs are units of work that are specifically called out as opportunities to operate with higher concurrency in Production.
+Prereqs are units of work that are specifically called out as opportunities to operate with higher concurrency in Production.
+We take care to identify prereqs to avoid blockers in Production.

+Generally, a prereq is work that "just needs to get done" that is usually best completed by one person in a particular domain and is the dependency for other work.
+Many prereqs concern developer operations and establishing technology stack design patterns.

-- Ask "what tasks can and should be done by one or few individuals first that, once completed, would mean the team could double in size and grow more productive?"
+To identify prereqs, use our [list of common prereqs](#) and ask "what tasks can and should be done by one or few individuals first that, once completed, would mean the team could double in size and grow more productive?"

-- e.g. "Setup staging environment," "Set up CircleCI to run specs", "Document use of React and Redux", etc.

-- Consider the "best practices" list we provide and include e.g. developer operations tasks, establishing stack design patterns, etc.

 ### Examples

-TODO
+- "Setup staging environment"
+- "Set up CircleCI to run specs"
+- "Document use of React and Redux"

 ### Required Deliverables